Hunsdon House Garden School - History

 The school and its teachers have many fond memories for the children who were its pupils over these years.
-Many have subsequently sent their own children to the school and others who come back to visit Oxford, especially from abroad, make a point of visiting the school with their families to show them where their first school years were spent.
+Many former pupils have subsequently sent their own children to the school, and others who come back to visit Oxford, especially from abroad, make a point of visiting the school with their families to show them where their first school years were spent.

 These are her words: